A new way to test the Cosmological Principle: measuring our peculiar velocity and the large scale anisotropy independently: Review of the number count dipole

-In practice, it is not possible to use a survey covering the full sky; instead, only a fraction $\fsky$ of the full sky is observed.
-For the intrinsic dipole and the shot noise dipole, there will be a leakage of power from higher multipoles into the dipole.
-If $\fsky < 1$, we consider the amplitudes of the two contributions $\dint$ and $\dsnNC$ to contain this leakage effect and thus be in general larger than $\sqrt{9 C_1^\mathrm{int} / 4\pi}$ and $\sqrt{9 C_1^\mathrm{SN} / 4\pi}$, respectively.
+In practice, it is not possible to use a survey covering the full sky; instead, only a fraction $\fsky$ of the full sky is observed. \ch{If the data contains only a monopole and a dipole, our estimator which we define in Section~\ref{s:estimator} is still exact.
+However, if there are higher multipoles present, these can `leak into' the estimated dipole.} For the intrinsic dipole and the shot noise dipole, there will be a leakage of power from higher multipoles into the dipole. \ch{If $\fsky < 1$, the amplitudes of the two contributions $\dint$ and $\dsnNC$ are in general larger than $\sqrt{9 C_1^\mathrm{int} / 4\pi}$ and $\sqrt{9 C_1^\mathrm{SN} / 4\pi}$, respectively}.
 A reasonable approximation of this effect is to replace $C_1^\mathrm{int/SN}$ by $C_1^\mathrm{int/SN}/\fsky$.
 For the intrinsic dipole, this assumes that the angular power spectrum $C_l^\mathrm{int}$ of the intrinsic anisotropies is relatively smooth, which is the case for the clustering expected in $\La$CDM.
-Different survey geometries also lead to biased directions of the intrinsic and shot noise dipole contributions.
-We use simulated mock catalogs of the surveys that fully include both the above effects, viz. the increase of amplitude and the directional bias, in the following results.
+Different survey geometries also lead to biased directions of the intrinsic and shot noise dipole contributions \ch{because of the leakage effect}. \ch{We use simulated mock catalogs with the proper sky coverage of the surveys that fully include both the above consequences, the increase of amplitude and the directional bias, in the results section of this paper}. \ch{Note that the effect of a partial sky coverage on the kinematic dipole is negligible since all higher multipoles, which could leak into the dipole due to the presence of a mask, are at least a factor of $\beta$ smaller than the kinematic dipole itself.}